 - Operational guideline

 - Designated Subject Matter Expert list

 - Help Desk hours

 Here are a few considerations to keep in mind when making microlearning content decisions:

 Some formats, such as video and interactive modules, may be more difficult to experience in a busy operational environment.
-Text-based solutions can also be consumed more quickly and therefore lend themselves to on-demand knowledge needs because you can review just the information you want rather than watching an entire video.
+Text-based solutions can also be consumed more quickly which lends them to on-demand knowledge needs because employees can review just the information they want rather than watching an entire video.

 You should maximize your technological capabilities and address any potential limitations.
-For example, if you are using a point of sale (POS) device to deliver content, it may not have speakers and therefore would limit your use of audio within a video.
+For example, if you’re using a point of sale (POS) device to deliver content, it may not have speakers and so would limit your use of audio within a video.

 Who will be doing the work and what can they do in the time available?
 Questions and articles are usually easier to develop as compared to online modules and videos.
 Match the skills and capacity of your team with the needs of your employees.

 How quickly do you need to deliver this content?

 If you’re trying to solve a critical business problem, you’ll need to select a format that you can turn on very quickly.
 This is where video, question-based learning and job aids can be extremely useful, as they can be executed faster than a more robust module.